AP: No. 3 Alabama tight end Colin Peek doesn’t think anyone should pay attention to that rout of Arkansas last season.

 (read the entire AP report embedded in this post.)

-6 Responses to “Alabama football: Tide opens SEC play” Subscribe
+6 thoughts on “Alabama football: Tide opens SEC play”

 Did you know I once had a team that beat Bear Bryant?